seraphgrid/grungegirl/README.md

 ## included functions. humble beginnings.

+- wide, ever-expanding repository of information related to drugs and video games

 - `web` opens the ability to search psychonaut.wiki for more information related to the available list of drugs.

-- `exit` will formally exit the application. you could also just spam ctrl + c.

 - `astro` will send the application into astrology mode where you can conduct research on the multiple subjects related to astrology. there is even online horoscopes!
 - `tarot` is a complete tarot reading suite with spreads and other helpful commands! it can be used professionally!